UtsavBalar1231/linux/drivers/misc/pamir-ai-sam/README.md

-# Pamir AI Sensor and Actuator Module (SAM) Protocol Documentation
+# Pamir AI Signal Aggregation Module (SAM) Protocol Documentation

 ## Overview

-The Pamir AI Sensor and Actuator Module (SAM) is a communication protocol used to interface between a Linux host system and the RP2040 microcontroller in Pamir AI CM5 devices.
+The Pamir AI Signal Aggregation Module (SAM) is a communication protocol used to interface between a Linux host system and the RP2040 microcontroller in Pamir AI CM5 devices.
 This protocol enables bidirectional communication for hardware control and status reporting via UART.

 ## Architecture